RazM10/Web_Learn/README.md

 const app = express();

-// parse requests of content-type - application/x-www-form-urlencoded
-app.use(express.urlencoded({ extended: true }));
+// parse requests of content-type - application/x-www-form-urlencoded. important for get data in server, when form data post from ejs page. app.use(express.urlencoded({ extended: true }));
 // parse requests of content-type - application/json
 app.use(express.json());